emily-berryman/emily-berryman/README.md

 Currently working on:

-- ⚡ Honing my existing skills and knowledge of JavaScript, CSS, Node.js & React & Redux through working daily on [https://www.theodinproject.com/](The Odin Project)'s open-source full-stack JavaScript programme
+- ⚡ Honing my existing skills and knowledge of JavaScript, CSS, Node.js & React & Redux through working daily on [The Odin Project](https://www.theodinproject.com/)'s open-source full-stack JavaScript programme

 - 🌱 Adding new features to <em>Leaf It To Me</em>, a full stack plant care app made as our final group project over 5 days: http://leaf-it-to-me.herokuapp.com/